 "There's been no need to jailbreak a phone in over a decade; jeez what year are you living in?
 The early naughties?" he taunted, his amber eyes glinting with mischief.

 "I'll give you the naughties!"
-I returned and run at him.
+I returned and ran at him.
 He squealed and laughed, dodging out the way he threw my phone on the bed.
-I managed to corner him then gave him a wicked grin.
+I managed to corner him, then gave him a wicked grin.
 His eyes widened as I launched myself and began to tickle him without mercy.
-I knew how ticklish he really was so eventually I had him on the floor, tears leaking from his eyes as he laughed harder.
+I knew how ticklish he was so eventually I had him on the floor, tears leaking from his eyes as he laughed harder.

 "I'm gonna p-p-pee myself," he wheezed, I was straddling him and stopping his legs from kicking up at me as I held his hands with one of mine.
-I lifted up a bit and that's when I noticed a subtle shift.
-As Tobi's breath began to slow he was looking at me, with a look I had never seen before and I couldn't decipher what it meant.
+I lifted a bit, and that's when I noticed a subtle shift.
+As Tobi's breath began to slow, he was looking at me, with a look, I had never seen before, and I couldn't decipher what it meant.
 I got up moving back towards my bed.
-I noticed him give me a questioning look, but then the door opened and Larry walked in.
+I noticed him give me a questioning look, but then the door opened, and Larry walked in.